 "Sen. Anderson served as an excellent role model in the world of politics and taught by example the qualities a legislator should possess."

 In 1998, Doug went to work for the Department of Fish and Wildlife as Legislative Affairs Coordinator.
-During that time Doug worked with agency staff, Committee Chairman Jim Buck, Republican Floor Leader Dave Mastin, and committee staff to create the 1998 Salmon Habitat Recovery Act.
+During that time Doug worked with agency staff, legislators on both sides of the asile, the Governmor's office and committee staff to create the 1998 Salmon Habitat Recovery Act.
 This legislation put in place a grassroots driven methodology to identify salmon habitat recovery projects at the local level, fund them with state and federal dollars, and then monitor the projects for success or failure.

 "The 1998 Salmon Habitat Recover Act is a model for how to run government, grassroots up with the state supporting local efforts, not mandating Olympia or Washington DC based programs."